threathunters-io/laurel/doc/laurel.8.md

 # CONFIGURATION

-Configuration of `laurel` itself is done through a TOML file.
+Configuration of `laurel` itself is done through a single configuration file in TOML format.

 ## main section

 This section contains basic operation parameters.

-- `user`: `laurel` is started as root by `auditd`, but it drops to this user as soon as possible.
+- `user`: `laurel` is started as `root` by `auditd`, but it drops to a dedicated user as soon as possible.
 Default: unset
 - `directory`: The base directory into which all files are written.
   Default: `.`
 - `statusreport-period`: How often stats are written to Syslog, in